-Different tribes were known for different Native American tattoos.
-They were used as a system of identification of regions and tribes and many of them held some kind of spiritual and/or mystical meaning to the people who wore them.
-Several tribes thought that the tattoos would give them some type of strength (physical or mental) or supernatural power.
-There were also those who got Native American tattoos of animals that were associated with their birth or of the animals whose qualities that they wanted to possess.
-Also, it is not a secret that many Native American men had to fight battles, both against other tribes and white settlers.
+People also got tattoos of animals that they were associated with or wanted to possess their abilities.
+It is not a secret that many Native American men had to fight against other tribes and white settlers.
 When the Native Americans were victorious, they would give the hero of the battle a special tattoo to show their heroism.
 Tattoos were also given for hunting and rites of passage.
-The tattoos given to women were not for any of the above.
-Instead they were beauty enhancers.
-(We have come so far haven’t we?)

 Types of Native American Tattoos

 Even though all Native American tribes used tattooing in their cultures, the top two tribes that were most famous for these works of art were the Iroquois and the Cree.
-The men of the Cree tribe often tattooed their chests, legs, arms and even their entire body.
-Getting inked around the lips and the chin was also common and I am sure you can imagine how much that would hurt given their tattooing equipment!
-The Iroquois men would mark their thighs with tattoos to show how many battle kills that have had and the women would do it for medical reasons.
-Back than the people thought that putting a tattoo on one area of the body would take pain and/or infection out of another area of the body.
-For instance, they thought a toothache could be cured by getting a tattoo.
-(If only that really worked I would have more than five tattoos!)
+The Cree tribe men often tattooed their chests, legs, arms, and even their entire body.
+Getting inked around the lips and the chin was also common, and I am sure you can imagine how much that would hurt given their tattooing equipment!
+The Iroquois men would mark their thighs with tattoos to show how many battles kill that have had, and the women would do it for medical reasons.
+People believed that getting a tattoo on a body part would take out the infection or pain.

 The colors of Native American tattoos depend on the design and the personality of the one getting the tattoo.
 Feathers can be many different colors; bright and vivid or dull or plain black.
-Many people opt for Native American tribal art which can be put on in the form of a sleeve if that is what you prefer.
-Native American faces are typically done with bright and beautiful coloring in the feathers and natural looking faces.
-This goes for both male and female depictions of Native Americans.
-Eagles are done in natural colors or in tribal form.
+Many people opt for Native American tribal art, which can be put on in the form of a sleeve if you prefer.
+Native American eagles are done in natural colors or in a tribal way.
 Totem poles (not mentioned above) are typically brightly colored.

-So, if you have your heart set on a Native American tattoo, you have much too choose from and much to inspire you.
+So, if you have your heart set on a Native American tattoo, you have much to chose from and much to inspire you.
 Choose wisely and be prideful in the fact that you are carrying an American tradition on your body!

 More Native American Tattoos